icepic/wedge/README.md

 <p align="center">Wedge is a general-purpose HTTP/2 web server that serves HTTPS by default.</p>
 <p align="center"><strong>Wedge is a fork of Caddy</strong>, with sponsor headers removed.
 The project is unofficial.</p>
-<p align="center">As a result of issue [#2](https://github.com/WedgeServer/wedge/issues/2), references to Caddy in this documentation are being changed to reference the name "Wedge" instead.</p>
+<p align="center">As a result of issue <a href="https://github.com/WedgeServer/wedge/issues/2">#2</a>, references to Caddy in this documentation are being changed to reference the name "Wedge" instead.</p>
 ---

 Wedge is fast, easy to use, and makes you more productive.